Content Marketing

 As a high-level blueprint, it's a resource the entire marketing organization can use to orient their short- and long-term planning.

-Using your ecosystem infrastructure to sync all the relevant teams—from those responsible for creating content to those distributing it—establishes clear lines of accountability and eliminates wasted efforts across teams.
+Using your ecosystem infrastructure to sync all the relevant teams — from those responsible for creating content to those distributing it — establishes clear lines of accountability and eliminates wasted efforts across teams.

 Every brand's content ecosystem will vary based on a combination of factors, including its industry, solutions, target audience, and business goals.
+Here is a breakdown of the five steps to mapping out the content ecosystem that's right for your brand.

 Your content experience should help your brand by helping your target customer.
 So, the first question to ask is two-fold: Do you have the content your target customer needs at every stage of their purchasing journey, and is that content helping you achieve your marketing objectives?